Zainab-Omar/recipes-app/README.md

 https://brave-saha-647170.netlify.app/

 # Recipes application Demo
-Recipe app is using edamam api and return ten recipes based on the user input.
-Each recipe show recipe picture, name, details (which contain food calories and cautions), ingredients, and recipe url that takes user to different website to view more details or more recipes.
+The recipe app is using Edamam API and returns ten recipes based on the user input.
+Each recipe shows a recipe picture, name, details (which contain food calories and cautions), ingredients, and recipe URL that takes the user to a different website to view more details or more recipes.

 I used Axios to send request to edamam api.
 Also I used React hooks to manage state (useState hook).